kdurance/100-days-of-code/log.md

 **Thoughts**:
 I asked my husband, who has a graphic design background, for some design advice on my homepage.
 He provided some very helpful feedback that prompted me to redesign the CSS for the desktop homepage again.<br><br>

+#### Day 16: February 26, 2021
+Continued working on the CSS for the desktop homepage for Steady Arc.<br><br>

+#### Day 17: February 27, 2021
+Added my footer text and styled it.
+Did more work to CSS for Steady Arc desktop homepage.

+**Thoughts**:
+Just a little bit more tweaking and the desktop homepage with be complete and ready to show the client.<br><br>